ShugeLei/Chatbot_RCT_Test/README.md

 ## Chatbot_USC

 ## Steps to Run the chatbot on the Casy server:-
-1. connect to the Casy Server: \n
+1. connect to the Casy Server:
-   1.1 if on the school internet, use the command line: \n
+   1.1 if on the school internet, use the command line:
          ssh -p222 student-user@casy.cse.sc.edu
          PWD: passw0rd!
          then go to the directory: demos/chatbot_univ/